 In November 2017, Al Otro Lado filed a class-action lawsuit against then-Department of Homeland Security Secretary John F. Kelly (since extended to Kirstjen Nielsen) and U.S. Customs and Border Protection (CBP) alleging “abusive immigration practices,” “LGBTQI persecution,” and “sexual and gender-based violence” against asylum-seekers from Mexico and Central America.
 Representing the group were attorneys from leftist standbys—the AIC, SPLC, and Center for Constitutional Rights—known for providing legal assistance to detainees in the Guantanamo Bay detention camp and previous lawsuits against CBP.
 (CBP maintains that the asylum-seekers represented in the class-action lawsuit are not eligible for asylum under United States law.)

 Nora Phillips is Al Otro Lado’s co-founder, CEO, and legal director.
-Phillips previously worked as a staff attorney for the Central American Resource Center (CARECEN), an obscure litigation nonprofit that has lobbied for left-wing comprehensive immigration reform to expand the DREAM Act and create a path to citizenship for illegal aliens in the U.S. CARECEN is funded by Soros’s Open Society Foundations, the California Endowment, and UnidosUS (previously the National Council of La Raza, or “the race”).
+Phillips previously worked as a staff attorney for the Central American Resource Center (CARECEN), an obscure litigation nonprofit that has lobbied for left-wing comprehensive immigration reform to expand the DREAM Act and create a path to citizenship for illegal aliens in the U.S. CARECEN has received funding from Soros’s Open Society Foundations, the California Endowment, and UnidosUS (previously the National Council of La Raza, or “the race”).